Jarlath Udoudo Umoh: Awards and fellowship

 Umoh won eight prizes as an undergraduate student at Ahmadu Bello University and the Beecham – Phi Zeta Research Award as a postgraduate student at the University of Missouri.
 He is a Fellow Alexander VON Humboldt Foundation, a Fellow of College of Veterinary Surgeons, Nigeria (FCVSN) and a Fellow Nigerian Academy of Science.

 He has worked especially on the epidemiology of rabies.
 He was the Principal Investigator in the MacArthur Foundation funded project for the creation of Centre of Excellence in Veterinary Epidemiology in Ahmadu Bello University.
 He was a member of WHO Expert Committee on Rabies 1991- 2003 and has served on many national and international committees concerned with animal disease control.

 He was the Head of the Public Health and Preventive Medicine Speciality Group of the College of Veterinary Surgeons, Nigeria (2007 – 2012).
 He is currently the Provost, College of Veterinary Surgeons, Nigeria.
 His research interest is in Epidemiology of Zoonoses in general but particularly Viral Zoonoses.

-The Nigerian Academy of Sciences on Thursday, 14 May 2015 at Reiz continental hotel, Abuja added to its membership by inducting nine (9) distinguished scientists as Fellows of the Nigerian Academy of Science.
+The Nigerian Academy of Sciences on 14 May 2015 at Reiz continental hotel, Abuja added to its membership by inducting nine distinguished scientists as Fellows of the Nigerian Academy of Science.
 Among whom was Umoh for studying the dissemination of rabies virus in tissues (Umoh and Blenden, 1982 Int.
 J. Zoonoses 9:1-11).
 He developed the use of skin biopsy for in vitro diagnosis of rabies (Blenden et al 1983 J. Clin Microbiol 18:631-636).